Same-Sex Couples and Child Custody in New Jersey

 Different Types of Parenthood For New Jersey Same-Sex Couples

 When both partners are legal parents to the child, it is in that child’s best interest to have continuing and frequent contact with both parents.
 As with all custody issues, the greatest concern is what will be best for the children.
 If one of the partners carried and birthed the child, there is a biological connection that may be given precedence.
-It is a common concern with same-sex couples and child custody in New Jersey if there is no biological connection between the spouses and child, so each party must prove that they are the psychological parent and were instrumental in rearing the child.
+In New Jersey, it is a common concern with same-sex couples and child custody if there is no biological connection between the spouses and child, so each party must prove that they are the psychological parent and were instrumental in rearing the child.

 Presumed Parenthood in New Jersey